Nanofus/novel.js/README.md

 A scene object can contain the following variables and parameters:
 - `name` - Required.
 The scene's name.
 Not visible to the user, used internally to navigate between scenes.
 - `text` - Required (not enforced).
 The scene's text.
 Can be formatted using html and Novel.js's own tags.
 For texts longer than one paragraph you should use `<p></p>` tags to separate the text into clean paragraphs.
+If you find it inconvenient to fit all the text on one json line, you can also add `text-1`, `text-2`... below it, those get appended to `text` when the game is started.
 - `style` - The scene's style.
 Adds a html class that can be styled in `skin.css` to give different looks to different scenes.
 - `addItem` - Add items to the player's inventory upon entering the scene.
 - `removeItem` - Remove items from the player's inventory upon entering the scene.